abinit/abinit/doc/tutorial/eph.md

-The important variable for electron-phonon coupling calculations is [[prtgkk]] This prints out files suffixed GKK, which contain the electron-phonon matrix elements.
+The important variable for electron-phonon coupling calculations is [[prtgkk]] This prints out files suffixed GKK, which contain the electron-phonon matrix elements, and are calculated by DS 7-9.
 The matrix elements only depend on the self-consistent perturbed density (files suffixed 1DENx), which we get from DS 2-4 (linked by variable [[get1den]]).
-These can therefore be calculated on arbitrarily dense k-point meshes.
-Even better, only a single step is needed, since no self-consistency is required.
+The GKK can therefore be calculated on arbitrarily dense k-point meshes chosen in DS 6.
+Even better, only a single SCF step is needed, since no self-consistency is required.
 To enforce the calculation of all the matrix elements on all k-points, symmetries are disabled when [[prtgkk]] is set to 1, so be sure *not* to use it during the normal self-consistent phonon runs DS 2-4.
 Again this is